DimaKyn/Hand-Tracking/README.md

 If the software runs for the first time, a tab will be opened, copy the link in your browser and paste it to the console/terminal (This will authorize your Spotify account with the software).

 Instructions:
+1. Run the "HandControlInterface.py" file to start the program.
-1. Hold your hand directly in front of the camera in the "High five" position.
+2. Hold your hand directly in front of the camera in the "High five" position.
-2. Touching the thumb with different fingers executes different commands:
+3. Touching the thumb with different fingers executes different commands:

    Index finger - Play/Pause.